Henry VI of England: Wars of the Roses

 Around Christmas Day 1454, King Henry regained his senses.
 Disaffected nobles who had grown in power during Henry's reign, most importantly the Earls of Warwick and Salisbury, took matters into their own hands.
 They backed the claims of the rival House of York, first to the control of government, and then to the throne itself (from 1460), pointing to York's better descent from Edward III.
 It was agreed that York would become Henry's successor, despite York being older.
-In 1457, Henry created the Council of Wales and the Marches for his son Prince Edward, and in 1458, he attempted to unite the warring factions by staging The Love Day in London.
+In 1457, Henry created the Council of Wales and the Marches for his son Prince Edward, and in 1458, he attempted to unite the warring factions by staging the Loveday in London as an arbitration event.

 Despite such attempts at reconciliation, tensions between the houses of Lancaster and York eventually broke out in open war.
 Their forces engaged at the Battle of Northampton, 10 July 1460, where the king was captured and taken into captivity under the Yorkists.
 Queen Margaret, who also had been on the field, managed to escape with her son, the prince, fleeing through Wales to Scotland where she found refuge in the court of the queen regent, Mary of Guelders, recent widow of James II.
 Here she set about eliciting support for her husband from that kingdom.

 Re-entering England at the end of the year, the English queen in force engaged with the Duke of York at the Battle of Wakefield, 30 December 1460, where York fell.
 A few weeks later, at the Second Battle of St Albans, 17 February 1461, her forces engaged with the Earl of Warwick, under whose custody her husband was being held.
 She defeated Warwick and liberated the king.
 Henry's mental state at the time was such that he had reputedly laughed and sung as the battle raged around him.